juliangut/docker-phpdev/README.md

 ##### Xdebug profiler

-To activate the profiler set "XDEBUG_PROFILE" cookie.
-Profile `cachegrind.out.*` files will be saved into `/var/log/php` directory
+To activate the profiler set "XDEBUG_PROFILE" cookie. `cachegrind.out.*` files will be saved into `/var/log/php` directory

 ##### Xdebug trace

-To activate the trace set "XDEBUG_TRACE" cookie.
-Trace `*.xt` files will be saved into `/var/log/php` directory
+To activate the trace set "XDEBUG_TRACE" cookie. `xdebug_trace.*.xt` files will be saved into `/var/log/php` directory

 #### Browser support

-There are [browser plugins/extensions](https://xdebug.org/docs/remote#starting) to very easily toggle these cookies
+There are [browser plugins/extensions](https://xdebug.org/docs/remote#starting) available to very easily toggle these cookies

 #### Debugging with PHPStorm